Jensen-Shannon Divergence Based Novel Loss Functions for Bayesian Neural Networks: Methods

-In Eq.\eqref{eq:gm}, the first term is the the \textit{mode seeking} reverse KL divergence $\text{KL}(q(\mathbf{w}|\boldsymbol{\theta})||P(\mathbf{w}))$ and the second term is the \textit{mean seeking} forward KL divergence KL($P(\mathbf{w})||q(\mathbf{w}|\boldsymbol{\theta})$).
+In Eq.~\ref{eq:gmex}, the first term is the the \textit{mode seeking} reverse KL divergence $\text{KL}(q(\mathbf{w}|\boldsymbol{\theta})||P(\mathbf{w}))$ and the second term is the \textit{mean seeking} forward KL divergence KL($P(\mathbf{w})||q(\mathbf{w}|\boldsymbol{\theta})$).
 Therefore, the proposed loss function offers a weighted sum of the forward and reverse KL divergences in contrast to only the reverse KL divergence in ELBO.
 Whereas the likelihood part remains identical.
 The relative weighting between the forward and the reverse KL divergences can be controlled by the parameter $\alpha$.
 The proposed loss function would ensure better regularisation by imposing stricter penalization if the posterior is away from the prior distribution which will be demonstrated in detail in Sec.~\ref{sec:insight_reg}.
-The parameters $\lambda$ and $\alpha$ can be used to control the amount of regularisation.
+The parameters $\lambda$ and $\alpha$ can be used to control the amount of regularisation \footnote{$\lambda$ is taken as 1 for $ \widetilde{\mathcal{F}}_{JSG}$ in this work unless otherwise stated.}.